ionic-team/capacitor/site/docs-md/apis/status-bar/index.md

 This plugin requires "View controller-based status bar appearance" (`UIViewControllerBasedStatusBarAppearance`) set to `YES` in `Info.plist`.
 Read about [Configuring iOS](../ios/configuration) for help.

+The status bar visibility defaults to visible and the style defaults to `StatusBarStyle.Dark`.
+You can change these defaults by modifying the `UIStatusBarHidden` and `UIStatusBarStyle` in the `Info.plist`.

 ## Events

 * statusTap